Sakharova Prospekt, Moscow (Summer 2019)

 Michael McFaul (2001) “Gorbachev’s Design for Reforming Soviet Political Institutions” in Russia’s Unfinished Revolution: Political Change from Gorbachev to Putin, Cornell University Press, Chapter 2.

-Vladislav M. Zubok (2021) “Conclusion” in Collapse: The Fall of the Soviet Union, Yale University Press, Conclusion.
+Vladislav M. Zubok (2021) “Introduction” & “Conclusion” in Collapse: The Fall of the Soviet Union, Yale University Press, Chapters 1 & 16.

 July 20: Midterm #1 Review Session